stdlib-js/stdlib/tools/remark/plugins/remark-stdlib-urls-www/README.md

 #### links( options )

-Attaches a plugin to a [remark][remark] processor in order to resolve package identifiers to website URIs.
+Attaches a plugin to a [remark][remark] processor to resolve package identifiers to website URIs.

 ```javascript
 var remark = require( 'remark' );